The Best Tips To Make Buying a Home Easy

 This allows us to act on your behalf as your legal representative.
 It also tells us about you, the property you’re buying, your lender’s detail (if you’re borrowing money) and any other important information we require in order to advise you correctly.
 Without this, we legally cannot provide you with advice.

-Have you called a
+Have you called a Pest and Building Inspector?

 This is optional, but we highly recommend them.
 You are free to use anyone for the pest and building report.
 Find one, give them a call, book in a day and let the agent know to expect a phone call from them.
 If you need any recommendations, feel free to ask us or the agent.

-Call your lender or broker and organise a time to sign ALL the necessary paperwork
+Call your lender or broker and organise a time to sign all the necessary paperwork

-This is a biggy!
 If you haven’t done this, you won’t get UNCONDITIONAL APPROVAL and you’ll need that in order to buy your new home.
 Give your lender a call and ask them if there is anything you need to do.

-Do you have the TRUST Account details from the real estate agent?
+Do you have the trust account details from the real estate agent?

 If not, ask them for it.
 You’ll need those details in order to pay the deposit.
 Remember, no deposit means no exchange.
 No exchange means someone else can buy the property.
 Tick this once you have the account details.